-Instantiating an SoC with Rocket and BOOM cores is all done with the configuration system and two specific mixins.
-Both BOOM and Rocket have mixins labelled WithNBoomCores(X) and WithNBigCores(X) that automatically create X copies of the core/tile1.
+Instantiating an SoC with Rocket and BOOM cores is all done with the configuration system and two specific config fragments.
+Both BOOM and Rocket have config fragments labelled WithNBoomCores(X) and WithNBigCores(X) that automatically create X copies of the core/tile1.
 When used together you can create a heterogeneous system.